Vize

 The release workflow builds native packages for macOS, Linux, and Windows across x64 and arm64 where the package declares support.
 CI compatibility jobs cover the declared Node floor and the current project Node version.

 The full fresh-install smoke matrix (.github/workflows/native-smoke.yml) runs on a weekly cadence and on demand, not on every PR push.
-It exercises the published package install path on ubuntu-latest (linux-x64-gnu), ubuntu-24.04-arm (linux-arm64-gnu), macos-15-intel (darwin-x64), macos-latest (darwin-arm64), windows-latest (win32-x64-msvc), and windows-11-arm (win32-arm64-msvc) against Node 22 and Node 24.
+It exercises the published package install path on GitHub-hosted runners for linux-x64-gnu, linux-arm64-gnu, darwin-arm64, and win32-x64-msvc; the remaining darwin-x64 and win32-arm64-msvc targets stay on architecture-specific hosted runners.
+The matrix runs against Node 22 and Node 24.
 Release tags remain blocked by the release workflow's tarball install smoke before npm packages publish.
 The runtime smoke checks vize --version, vize check, @vizejs/native through both require and import, and a @vizejs/vite-plugin vite build from installed tarballs.

 Two declared Linux musl targets are not currently exercised by a hosted fresh-install runner.
 They are covered by per-platform build artifacts plus the @vizejs/native-* optional-dependency resolver until a containerized Alpine smoke can stage the matching native tarball: